-TCP/IP is a reference model which helps us to understand data flow between two different computers over a network.
-The TCP/IP protocols suite is not directly related to the Internet, though, with the help of these models, we can understand the working of different network protocols in a better way.
+TCP/IP is a reference model that helps us understand data flow between two computers over a network.
+The TCP/IP protocols suite is not directly related to the Internet, though, with the help of this, we can understand the working of different network protocols in a layered approach.

 Different Layers of TCP/IP Model

-According to RFC1122 (Request for comments number 1122), TCP/IP have 4 different layers.
-These are Application, Transport, Internet and Link.
+TCP/IP has 4 layers,i.e., the Application Layer, Transport Layer, Internet Layer, and Link Layer.
 As in the OSI model, different types of protocols are working on different layers.
 Although, according to Kurose and Forouzan TCP/IP have 5 different layers.
-Now, we will discuss on all layers of TCP/IP one by one.
+Now, we will discuss all layers of TCP/IP one by one.

-Application Layer is Layer 4 and the top layer of the TCP/IP model.
+The Application Layer is Layer 4th and the top layer of the TCP/IP model.
 In this layer, various application layer protocols are works.
-These protocols first, encapsulate their headers with application data.
-After the encapsulation, various operations like (encryption, decryption, compress, etc.) are performed on this layer.
-Now, this data is ready to handover to Transport Layer (described below).
+These protocols first encapsulate their headers with application data.
+After the encapsulation, various operations like encryption, decryption, compression, etc. are performed on this layer.

-Transmission Control Protocol is a reliable protocol which gives a guarantee of delivery of data.
-TCP is a connection-oriented protocol, which first establishes a reliable connection between sender and receiver using Three-Way Handshake.
-Due to the overload of reliability messages, TCP is a little bit slow in comparison of UDP Protocol.
-On the other hand, UDP is a connectionless protocol, which not use any reliability messages.
+The Transmission Control Protocol is a reliable protocol that gives a guarantee of delivery of data.
+TCP is a connection-oriented protocol, which first establishes a reliable connection using Three-Way Handshake.
+Due to the overload of reliable messages, TCP is a little bit slow in comparison to UDP Protocol.
+Whereas, UDP is a connectionless protocol, which does not use any messages for data reliability.
 It is a fast protocol in comparison to TCP.

-The transport layer, divide the application layer data into multiple chunks.
-Now, transport layer protocols (i.e. TCP or UDP), encapsulate their header on this data to form a segment.
+The transport layer divides the re-structured application layer data into multiple chunks.
+After this, Transport Layer protocols (i.e. TCP or UDP), encapsulate their header on this data to form a segment.

-Internet Layer is layer 3 of the TCP/IP model.
+The Internet Layer is 3rd layer of the TCP/IP model.
 This layer works the same as the Network layer in the OSI Model.
-As the name suggests, many network protocols are work on this layer.
-Internet Protocol (IP) is one of the famous network-layer protocols.
-Here, both versions of IP protocol is works i.e. IPv4 and IPv6.
-Internet layer, receive the data segment from the transport layer.
-On this segment, either IPv4 or IPv6 encapsulate their header and handover the data packet to the bottom layer of the TCP/IP model which is Link Layer (described below).
+As the name suggests, many network protocols work on this layer.
+Internet Protocol (IP) is one of the network-layer protocols.
+Here, both versions of the IP protocol work i.e., IPv4 and IPv6.
+The Internet layer receives the data segment from the transport layer.
+Either IPv4 or IPv6 encapsulates their header on each segment and sends it to the first layer of the TCP/IP model, i.e., the Link Layer (described below).

-Link-layer is the bottom layer of the TCP/IP model.
-This layer combination of both the Data Link layer and Physical layer of the OSI Model.
-So, Link Layer performs all the work which is done by Data-link and physical layer in the OSI Model.
-This layer receives a data packet, then encapsulate a layer 2 header (Ethernet by ARPA protocol or IEEE 802.11).
-After this encapsulation, link-layer transmit this data frame to another computer over the communication medium like the wired or wireless medium.
+Link-layer is the 1slayer of the TCP/IP model.
+This layer combination of both the Data Link layer and the Physical layer of the OSI Model.
+The Link Layer performs all the work which is done by Data-link and physical layer in the OSI Model.
+This layer receives a data packet from the Internet Layer and then encapsulates a layer 2 header (Ethernet by ARPA protocol or IEEE 802.11).
+After this encapsulation, the Link Layer transmits this data frame to another computer over a communication medium.

-TCP/IP is a reference model, which is used to understand the flow control of data between various networking protocols.
-The layers of TCP/IP is Application, Transport, Internet and Link.
+TCP/IP is a reference model, that helps to understand the data flow in computer networking.
+The layers of the TCP/IP Model are Application, Transport, Internet, and Link.
 Different protocols work on different layers.
 It is very helpful in understanding data packet flow over a network.